yemiwebby/symfony-react-app/README.md

 }
 ```

-Controllers in Symfony handles all HTTP request sent to an application and return the appropriate view or response.
-In this case, what we have done differently is to include a different parameter `{reactRouting}` within the route annotation of the controller.
+Controllers in Symfony handle all HTTP requests sent to an application and return the appropriate view or response.
+In this case, we have modified that behavior to include a different parameter `{reactRouting}` within the route annotation of the controller.
 With this annotation in place, all routes to the homepage will be handled by React.

 ## Get the list of users